Vatican notes 'exchange of opinions' over migrants, prisoners in meeting with Vance

-VATICAN CITY — (AP) — U.S. Vice President JD Vance met Saturday with the Vatican's No. 2 official amid tensions over the U.S. crackdown on migrants, with the Holy See reaffirming good relations but noting "an exchange of opinions" over current international conflicts and humanitarian situations involving migrants, refugees and prisoners.
+VATICAN CITY — (AP) — U.S. Vice President JD Vance met Saturday with the Vatican's No. 2 official amid tensions over the U.S. crackdown on migrants, with the Holy See reaffirming good relations but noting "an exchange of opinions" over current international conflicts, migrants and prisoners.

-The Vatican issued a statement after Vance, a Catholic convert, met with the secretary of state, Cardinal Pietro Parolin, and the foreign minister, Archbishop Paul Gallagher, before getting a private tour of the Sistine Chapel.
+The Vatican issued a statement after Vance, a Catholic convert, met with the secretary of state, Cardinal Pietro Parolin, and the foreign minister, Archbishop Paul Gallagher.
 There was no immediate word if Vance stopped by to greet Pope Francis, who has been resuming some official duties during his recovery from pneumonia.

 The Holy See has responded cautiously to the Trump administration, in keeping with its tradition of diplomatic neutrality.